 When you speak openly and acknowledge each other, you and your partner will gain a better understanding of what you each need and expect.
 Understanding each other does not mean that the issue at hand will be immediately resolved, but it lets you start building solutions.

 Once you can both agree that you understand each other, start talking about what you each need to do.
 Make sure that you both have new goals and expectations, don’t expect only one of you to shift their expectations.
 If you find yourselves arguing, go back to talking one at a time and acknowledging each other to clear up misunderstandings.
 Remember: the process of listening and acknowledging should set the foundation for problem-solving.
 If problem-solving is proving difficult, go back to listening and discussing.

 Starting a difficult conversation can be rough, especially when we’re engaging with partners that we love.
 It might feel like a difficult conversation is a risk, but honesty and acknowledgment will always be healthier than ignoring the issues that matter to you.
 Therapy is one way to open up your communication with your partner in a safe place.
-If you think that therapy might help you and your relationship, schedule a free session with me today!
+If you think that therapy might help you and your relationship, schedule a free 20-minute session with me today!
 I look forward to talking with you.

 Psychotherapist | Trainer | Educator